autocontracts/permissioned-blocks/whitepaper.md

 <b>A Smart Contract Model</b> - Input to function F2 modifies the internal state and produces an output.
 </p>

-A smart contract's state is modified by sending function input parameters as a transaction message to the network.
-The transaction is validated by network, and upon network consensus, the new contract state becomes a permanent part of the blockchain.
-The deterministic output, that is a result of this state transition, is then obtained by quering the smart contract.

 The disadvantage of storing smart contract state information directly on a blockchain (such as Ethereum) are:

 - <b> No privacy.</b> The state information that is stored on the blockchain's internal storage (Ethereum - a [Merkle Patricia Tree](https://github.com/ethereum/wiki/wiki/Patricia-Tree)) is visible for all to see.
-The function input parameters sent in transactions and distributed to the network are also in clear view for all to see.
+The function input parameters are distributed as transactions to the network and these are also in clear view for all to see.
 - <b> Cost. </b> In Ethereum there is a cost (gas price) for processing and storing data sent in transaction messages to the network.

 ## Separating State Persistance from Functional Behaviour

-If we separate the action of storing the smart contract's state from its functional behaviour, we can then store this state information on an alternative storage system other than to directly on the blockchain.
-Then we are able to design a security model for ensuring the privacy of the smart contract state information and at the same time significantly reduce the cost of data storage.
+If we separate the action of storing the smart contract's state from its functional behaviour, we can then store the state information on an alternative storage system other than to directly on the blockchain.
+We are then able to design a security model for ensuring the privacy of the smart contract state and at the same time significantly reduce the cost of data storage.

-To do this we need to program the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
-In functional programming, a pure function does not have any side-effects, and persistence of state information by a function is considered a side-effect.
-Etherum uses the Solidity programming language for writing smart contracts, and as will be shown, it is possible to refactor a smart contract function to not store state information and still have the desired behavioural outcome.
+To achieve this desired outcome, we need to program the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
+A pure function by definition in functional programming does not have any side-effects.
+And the persistence of state information is considered a side-effect.

 To apply a functional programming pattern to writing smart contracts, we combine the previous contract state with the current input parameters of a function to produce the new contract state.